 - Provides recommendations to the Associate Under Secretary regarding approval or denial or variances to 10 CFR 851.

-- Serves as the AU Agent for the Federal Technical Capability Panel.
+- Serves as the EHSS Agent for the Federal Technical Capability Panel.

 - Serves as the Department’s Co-Champion for the Integrated Safety Management Council.